Tejeshwar-SM/YT-tS/README.md

 4. Run `npm run build` to compile the TypeScript code to JavaScript.
 5. Open Chrome and go to `chrome://extensions/`.
 6. Enable "Developer mode" in the top right corner.
-7. Click on "Load unpacked" and select the folder where you extracted the repository.
+7. Click on "Load unpacked" and select the dist folder which was created after running `npm run build`.
 8. The extension should now be installed and ready to use.

 ## Usage